KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Emojis.md

 # Emojis

-This article describes the KeyboardKit emoji model and how to use it.
+This article describes the KeyboardKit emoji engine.

 KeyboardKit provides you with an ``Emoji`` struct, an ``EmojiCategory`` enum, an emoji localization engine etc., as well as various emoji keyboard views like ``EmojiKeyboard`` and ``EmojiCategoryKeyboard``.